-The Company has provided a corporate guarantee along with promissory notes to a commercial bank, limited to SR 1,350 million plus any murabaha profits due to be paid by the PDC, to allow PDC to secure Shariah compliant Murabaha facility to partially finance the construction costs of the Port.
+The Company has provided a corporate guarantee along with promissory notes to a commercial bank, limited to SR 1,350 million plus any Murabaha profits due to be paid by the PDC, to allow PDC to secure Shariah compliant Murabaha facility to partially finance the construction costs of the Port.
 Moreover, the subject loan is also secured by pledge of the shares of the Company in PDC.

 The Company has provided a corporate guarantee to a commercial bank to allow PDC to secure Shariah compliant commodity Murabaha facilities.
 During the year ended 31 December 2017, PDC has secured a Murabaha facility, amounting to SR 150 million, from commercial banks to finance its working capital requirements.
-In this connection, the Company has provided promissory notes, amounting to SR 75 million, plus any murabaha profits due to be paid by the PDC.
+In this connection, the Company has provided promissory notes, amounting to SR 75 million, plus any Murabaha profits due to be paid by the PDC.
+The subject facility has been enhanced to SR 180 million during 2018.